-(A) The maximum licensed bed capacity; and

-(B) The names of the administrator, medical director and director of nurses; and

-(C) Any provisional waivers of the Regulations of Connecticut State Agencies that have been granted to the hospice inpatient facility.

-(6) Notice to public.
-The licensee shall post the license in a conspicuous place in the lobby or reception room of the facility.

-(7) Change in status.
+- (A) The maximum licensed bed capacity; and - (B) The names of the administrator, medical director and director of nurses; and - (C) Any provisional waivers of the Regulations of Connecticut State Agencies that have been granted to the hospice inpatient facility. - (6) Notice to public.
+The licensee shall post the license in a conspicuous place in the lobby or reception room of the facility. - (7) Change in status.
 Change in ownership, level of care, number of beds or location shall require a new license to be issued.
 The licensee shall notify the department in writing no later than ninety days prior to any such proposed change.
 For purposes of this subdivision, any change in the ownership of a hospice inpatient facility, owned by a person, group of persons, organization, institution or agency, public or private, partnership or association or the change in ownership or beneficial ownership of ten per cent or more of the stock of a corporation that owns, conducts, operates or maintains such hospice inpatient facility, shall be subject to prior approval of the department after a scheduled inspection of such hospice inpatient facility is conducted by the department, provided such approval shall be conditioned upon a showing by such hospice inpatient facility to the commissioner that it has complied with all regulatory requirements.
-Any such change in ownership or beneficial ownership ownership or beneficial ownership or beneficial ownership or beneficial ownership or beneficial ownership oxide such approval of the department unless: (A)
+Any such change in ownership or beneficial ownership resulting in a transfer to a person related by blood or marriage to such an owner or beneficial owner shall not be subject to prior approval of the department unless: (A)